-Mail publisher attacks Oprah over 'faked' Meghan Markle headlines
+Oprah refuses Mail demand to amend 'faked' Meghan Markle headlines

 Hartley added: “Your client’s unwillingness to remove these false headlines and attributions, and it appears that there were more, speaks volumes.
 There is never any justification for falsifying content and, if their views were correct, it would not be necessary to deploy such underhand tactics.”

+CBS does not appear to have responded to Associated Newspapers’ concerns.
 The US broadcaster has ignored various requests for comment from Press Gazette.

 ITV, which broadcast the interview in the UK, removed five headlines from the montage in its version of the interview.